-Tucson Mountain Park: Brown Mountain Loop Professional Review and Guide
+Tucson Mountain Park: Brown Mountain Loop Professional Guide

 Detailed Trail Description from our Guidebook

 "It is satisfying to hike over and around an outlying mountain of the Tucson Mountains.
 You get to summit a minor peak, enjoy great views, and see plenty of desert plants, with a bonus of spring flowers in March and April.
 Trail signs are adequate, but occasionally you need to use your route-finding skills.

 The mountain was named for Cornelius Brown, first chairman of the Pima County Parks Commission.
 Th e commission was set up to oversee Tucson Mountain Park, which was established in April 1929.
 I describe this hike clockwise, starting from the Brown Mountain Picnic Area, beginning with the gentle climb and traverse of Brown Mountain and finishing with a valley walk.
 You can pick the trail up from near the Juan Santa Cruz Picnic Area as well."